Solar Panel Installation

 Solar Panel Installation FAQs

-The average price of solar panels in the UK in 2025, including installation and a battery storage system, ranges between £6,000 and £12,000.
+The average price of solar panels in the UK, including installation and a battery storage system, ranges between £6,000 and £12,000.
 This does depend on the size of your property and the package you’re seeking, though.

 For a household with three bedrooms, and based on the average 2,700 kWh per year in the UK for a property of this size, you’re probably looking at around 8 to 13 solar panels.